hasithz/CommRL_docs/docs/Literature_Reviews/DIAL_RIAL.md

 Foerster et al. demonstrated the effectiveness of these approaches in several challenging environments, such as the cooperative navigation task and the predator-prey pursuit game.

-(Work taken from the paper "Learning to Communicate with Deep Multi-Agent Reinforcement Learning" by J. N. Foerster, Y. M. Assael, N. de Freitas, and S. Whiteson, accessed on Apr.
-12, 2023, and available online at http://arxiv.org/abs/1605.06676.)

 ![RIAL and DIAL architecture as in paper](https://raw.githubusercontent.com/hasithz/CommRL_docs/9bac5ef021cf74179da8ee82674ef46a5eb3918c/assets/images/DIAL%20and%20RIAL.drawio.svg)